canada-ca/cloud-guardrails-O365/EN/01_Manage-Identity-Access.md

 ## Objective

-Establish access control policies and procedures for management of administrative privileges.
+Manage identities and establish access control policies and procedures for management of adminitrative privileges.

 ## Key Considerations